cpti372/cpti372.github.io/_posts/2017-11-26-getting-started.md

 ---
 layout: post
-title: 10 quetions for GBJ candidate with Coline
+title: Maria Vula : From Fiji to China
 featured-img: sleek
 ---

-## From Fiji to China
+## Global, Business, Journalism

 [GitHub Pages](https://pages.github.com) can automatically generate and serve the website for you.
 Let's say you have a username/organisation `my-org` and project `my-proj`; if you locate Jekyll source under `docs` folder of master branch in your repo `github.com/my-org/my-proj`, the website will be served on `my-org.github.io/my-proj`.